Government agrees to one-year reverse VAT delay

 BCSA believes that the government did not fully understand the implications of yet another financial blow to subcontractors and had not communicated the changes sufficiently to industry.
 This is borne out by data collected by the Federation of Master Builders that shows that over two-thirds of construction SMEs (69%) have not even heard of reverse charge VAT.

-“The potential damage to subcontractors’ cash flow is significant, which is why BCSA was calling for this delay,” said Sarah McCann-Bartlett.
+“The potential damage to subcontractors’ cash flow is significant, which is why BCSA was calling for this delay, and now a review of the decision,” said Sarah McCann-Bartlett.